Justin Bieber and Hailey Baldwin Are Engaged: How He Proposed

 Yes, they did!
-Justin Bieber and Hailey Baldwin recently got engaged after a whirlwind rekindled romance, E!
+Justin Bieber and Hailey Baldwin recently got engaged during a trip to the Bahamas after a whirlwind rekindled romance, E!
 News confirmed on Sunday, following reports.

 The 24-year-old singer and 21-year-old model and daughter of actor Stephen Baldwin have not commented.